Miles Nasta

 💡 The Solution: A More Visual, Interactive Experience

-Based on research insights, I identified four areas for improvement:
+Based on research insights, I identified three areas for improvement:

 1️⃣ Show, Don’t Tell: Clarifying "Semi-Furnished" User Feedback: